-Examples of Case Studies (cont.)
+Case Studies in the Arts (cont.)

-The Electronic Cafe International (ECI) is a multimedia international network for showcasing creative, multi-cultural, multi-disciplinary, collaborative telecommunications.
+The Electronic Cafe International (ECI) is a multimedia international network for showcasing creative, multicultural, multi-disciplinary, collaborative telecommunications.
 This case study deals with a wide variety of media types that now pose the problems of aging and obsolescent formats.
 ECI's activities took place from the mid-1970s to the present.
 The most known works are: 1980 "Hole in Space" and "Electronic Café' 1984"

-Examples of Case Studies (cont.)
+Case Studies in the Arts (cont.)

 Waking Dream, a performance piece for two people using multiple theatrical elements.
-The case study team seeks to identify the digital and non-digital components, articulate the requirements for performance authenticity for the piece, build a performable, authentic realization of the piece, and develop a method for the future storage, retrieval, migration and access of the work.
+The case study team seeks to identify the digital and non-digital components such as software, hardware designs, audio, articulate the requirements for performance authenticity for the piece, build a performable, authentic realization of the piece, and develop a method for the future storage, retrieval, migration and access of the work.

-Examples of Case Studies (cont.)
+Case Studies in the Arts (cont.)

 The work of Stelarc, a performance artist who frequently collaborates with computer programmers, technicians and scientists.
 His art is exhibited or performed in diverse environments including galleries, aerial suspensions and the Internet.
 The case study team is interested in learning where the creation of the performance begins and ends with Stelarc's art.
-In addition, the fragility of the environments in which the works are created, performed and documented raises questions relating to issues of authenticity.
+In addition, the fragility of the environments in which the works are created and performed raises questions relating to issues of reliability and authenticity.